-- Proofing and mainstreaming methods and good practices are assessed in terms of their practicality.
+- Methods for assessing and mainstreaming biodiversity and good practices are evaluated to determine how practical they are.
 On this basis, starting points for the promotion of biodiversity and ecosystem services in agrarian landscapes are identified.
 The integration of biodiversity into regional and national strategies and planning is also supported.

 - Land use methods that promote biodiversity are planned and implemented.